 When a blood vessel is damaged, the blood clot stops too much bleeding.
 Usually, injury to oneself causes narrowing of blood vessels.
 Smaller blood arteries limit blood loss and cut off the flow to the damaged tissue.
 Then, the proteins in your plasma and platelets bind to the injured part of the blood vessel.
 They gather to stop bleeding.
 Thirteen components in the blood and tissue help to firm the buildup.
 These compounds are coagulants or coagulants.
 Usually, once the damage has healed, your body will organically dissolve the blood clot.
 Sometimes clots develop inside the veins without external damage or do not dissolve naturally.
 If the blood flows too slowly and begins to accumulate, many platelets can clump together, attach to each other, and form a blood clot.
 Blood clots in your veins without a clear cause and unnatural dissolution can require medical attention and lead to problems.

-Typical symptoms of normal blood clotting
+Typical symptoms of habitual blood clottingand

 Where the blood clot is located determines the symptoms that a person experiences.